shoesCodeFor/node.php/README.md

 Node.php
 ========

+Writer's Notes:
 Ever wanted to deploy a node.js web app but didn't have money for a dedicated node.js hosting or didn't have time to set up a cloud PaaS?
 Have an existing PHP shared hosting based on the LAMP stack?
 Now you can run node.js on top of it!

+Next Steps:
+Build a wrapper and GUI for this application

 Node.php originates from my ealier [answer on Stack Overflow](http://stackoverflow.com/questions/24777750/how-to-host-a-node-js-application-in-shared-hosting/27391738#27391738).